Stefan2008Git/stefan2008-sway-config/README.md

  * `xdg-desktop-portal`,
  * `xdg-desktop-portal-wlr`

+# How to install this on your Sway setup?
+* Copy importnat configurations on `~/.config` folder and copy wallpapers on `$HOME/Pictures/Wallpapers/`

 # How to use keybinds on my custom Sway rice?
  * `Super (Windows) + O` - Open Firefox